uk-gov-mirror/UKHomeOffice.hods-poc/docs/get-started.md

 Prototyping
 ===========

-This guide explains how to create prototypes using the Home Office Design System.
+This guide explains how to quickly build prototypes for testing ideas with users.

-### 1. Set up your repository

-Set up a blank code repository in [GitHub](https://github.com/) as extra CI support is provided through [GitHub Actions](https://github.com/features/actions).

 ### 2. Run the following commands locally